Admissions for Education Programs

 Students accepted into programs with rolling admission must notify the Assistant Dean of Graduate Studies, in writing, of their intent to delay enrolling in courses and provide a date on which they expect to begin coursework.
 For deferred admission policies for the Doctor of Education, please refer to that program listing.

-(Please see the program listings for the Doctor of Education in Special Education and Doctor of Education in Educational Leadership for expenses for those programs.)
+(Please see the program listings for the Doctor of Education in Educational Leadership for expenses for the program.)

 - Deferred Payment: $40